Nandan-V/COMP_3512_Assignment2/README.md

-# COMP 3512 Assignment2

 # Overview

+This project was created for COMP 3512 – Web Development II.
 The app simulates a small online clothing store.
 Users can:

 - Browse a catalog of products